MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-persist-user-inputs.md

     /// <summary>The ID of the main dialog.</summary>
     public const string MainDialog = "main";

-    /// <summary>The ID of the the text prompt to use in the dialog.</summary>
+    /// <summary>The ID of the text prompt to use in the dialog.</summary>
     private const string TextPrompt = "textPrompt";

     /// <summary>Creates a new instance of this dialog set.</summary>